 We have incurred significant operating losses since our inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and commercialization of one or more of our current or future product candidates in the United States.
-For the three and six months ended June 30, 2024, we incurred net losses of \$17.2 million and \$20.6 million, respectively.
-Our net loss was \$30.2 million and \$42.2 million for the three and six months ended June 30, 2023, respectively.
-As of June 30, 2024, we had an accumulated deficit of \$367.2 million.
+For the three and nine months ended September 30, 2024, we incurred net losses of \$23.2 million and \$43.7 million, respectively.
+Our net loss was \$15.7 million and \$57.9 million for the three and nine months ended September 30, 2023, respectively.
+As of September 30, 2024, we had an accumulated deficit of \$390.3 million.
+As discussed further in Liquidity and Capital Resources-Funding Requirements and Going Concern, substantial doubt exists about our ability to continue as a going concern.
+The accompanying unaudited interim condensed consolidated financial statements in this Quarterly Report on Form 10-Q have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
 We expect to continue to incur significant losses for the foreseeable future and we expect these losses to increase substantially if and as we:

-- advance the development of Revita and Rejuva through preclinical and clinical development, and, if approved by the FDA or other comparable foreign regulatory authorities, commercialization; - incur manufacturing costs for our product candidates; - increase our manufacturing capacity; - seek regulatory approvals for any of our product candidates that successfully complete clinical studies; - increase our research and development activities to identify and develop new product candidates; - hire additional personnel; - expand our operational, financial and management systems; - invest in measures to protect and expand our intellectual property; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize; - expand our manufacturing and develop our commercialization efforts; and - operate as a public company.
+- advance the development of Revita and Rejuva through preclinical and clinical development, and, if approved by the FDA or other comparable foreign regulatory authorities, commercialization; - · incur manufacturing costs for our product candidates; - increase our manufacturing capacity; - seek regulatory approvals for any of our product candidates that successfully complete clinical studies; - increase our research and development activities to identify and develop new product candidates; - hire additional personnel; - expand our operational, financial and management systems; - invest in measures to protect and expand our intellectual property; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize; - · expand our manufacturing and develop our commercialization efforts; and - operate as a public company.